Consensys/quorum/docs/permissions.md

 If the network is brought up with permissions control byte code and no accounts are given as a part of storage, then geth start up will fail with error `Permissioned network being brought up with zero accounts having full access.
 Add permissioned full access accounts in genesis.json and bring up the network`

-Further, if the initial set of network nodes are brought up with `--permissioned` mode and a new approved node is joining the network without `--permissioned` flag in the `geth` start commmand, system will not allow the new `geth` node to come and a fatal error `Joining a permissioned network in non-permissioned mode.
+Further, if the initial set of network nodes are brought up with `--permissioned` mode and a new approved node is joining the network without `--permissioned` flag in the `geth` start command, system will not allow the new `geth` node to come and a fatal error `Joining a permissioned network in non-permissioned mode.
 Bring up geth with --permissioned."` will be thrown.

 ## Node Permissioning
 In a permissioned network any node can be in one of the following status:
 * Proposed - The node has been proposed to join the network and pending majority voting to be marked as `Approved`
 * Approved - The node is approved and is part of the network
-* PendingDeactivation - The node has been proposed for deatvation from network and is pending majority approval
+* PendingDeactivation - The node has been proposed for deactivation from network and is pending majority approval
 * Deactivated - The node has been deactivated from the network.
 Any node in this status will be disconnected from the network and block sync with this node will not happen
 * PendingActivation - A deactivated node has been proposed for activation and is pending majority approval.
 Once approved the node will move to `Approved` status
 * PendingBlacklisting - The node has been proposed for blacklisting and is pending majority approval